gburlew/Project-1/README.md

 ## Navigating our Repository
 Our repository has several resources and notebooks that we worked in.
 Below you can find links to the most important ones.
 ### Notebooks
 The [main](Notebooks/main.ipynb) notebook holds our merged drafts, and runs the code to get all of our graphs.
-We have several rough drafts that were used to merge into our main notebook, including the [analyzing total vax (rough)](Notebooks/analyzing total vax (rough).ipynb), and the [covid cases vs vax]([url](https://github.com/gburlew/Project-1/blob/main/Notebooks/covid%20cases%20vs%20vax.ipynb)).
+We have several rough drafts that were used to merge into our main notebook, including [rough_1](Notebooks/rough_1.ipynb) and [rough_2](Notebooks/rough_2.ipynb).

 ### Resources
 The resource folder includes the csv files that we used to merge and analyze our data.
 Below are descriptions of the csv files.
-- [full-data.csv]([url](https://github.com/gburlew/Project-1/blob/main/Resources/full_data.csv)): This file contains the total cases and deaths from covid for each country.
+- [full-data.csv]([Resources/full_data.csv]): This file contains the total cases and deaths from covid for each country.
-- [vaccinations-by-age-group.csv]([url](https://github.com/gburlew/Project-1/blob/main/Resources/vaccinations-by-age-group.csv)): This file disaggregates age groups based on the portion of the population that received a vaccine.
+- [vaccinations-by-age-group.csv]([Resources/vaccinations-by-age-group.csv]): This file disaggregates age groups based on the portion of the population that received a vaccine.
 The proportions are based on what percent of the population received a dose of the vaccine, including initial dose, second dose, and booster.
-- [vaccinations-by-manufacturer.csv]([url](https://github.com/gburlew/Project-1/blob/main/Resources/vaccinations-by-manufacturer.csv)): Includes the number of doses of each brand of vaccine that were distributed per country.
+- [vaccinations-by-manufacturer.csv]([Resources/vaccinations-by-manufacturer.csv]): Includes the number of doses of each brand of vaccine that were distributed per country.
 This is a count, not a proportion.
-- [world-population-data.csv]([url](https://github.com/gburlew/Project-1/blob/main/Resources/world-population-data.csv)): This was the data used to calibrate for population.
+- [world-population-data.csv]([Resources/world-population-data.csv]): This was the data used to calibrate for population.
 It included the 2022 populations for each country.

 ## Citing Sources: